xyanz/RandomNameGenerator/README.md

 ### How it works

-Input Favorite Color, Street you grew up on, favorite number, first inital of name, birth month Generate "Random" Name based on first letter/number Save Name
+Input Month, Street you grew up on, favorite number, first inital of name, birth month Generate "Random" Name based on first letter/number Save Name
 Repeat for Family Member, Friend, Pet to create Band/Team Name